ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ## Deprecated repositories

 If repository contains the following note in Readme.md, it was archived (read-only).
-This means the repository is no longer maintained.
+The repository is no longer maintained.

 ```
 ## Deprecation note!